Machine Learning Unveils the Power Law of Finite-Volume Energy Shifts

 The Schr\"{o}dinger equation is written as:

-$H_L$ and $E_L$ are the Hamiltonian and the binding energy in a cubic box $L^3$.
-The solution of the Schr\"{o}dinger equation (Eq.~\ref{Eq:Schrodinger}) can be written explicitly in a single-particle basis $|\psi\rangle=|n_1,\cdots,n_N\rangle$~\cite{Lu:2019nbg}, where $n_i$ is an integer triplet specifying the lattice coordinates.
+where $H_L$ and $E_L$ are the Hamiltonian and the binding energy in a cubic box $L^3$.
+The solution of Eq.~\eqref{Eq:Schrodinger} can be written explicitly in a single-particle basis $|\psi\rangle=|n_1,\cdots,n_N\rangle$,~\cite{Lu:2019nbg} where $n_i$ is an integer triplet specifying the lattice coordinates.
 The matrix exact diagonalization scheme uses the implicitly restarted Lanczos method to find the eigenvalues and eigenvectors~\cite{lehoucq1998} by SciPy~\cite{Virtanen:2019joe} in Python.
-In order to study the finite volume extrapolation formula for short-range potential, we perform simulations on box size $L^3=10^3,11^3,\cdots,30^3~\mathrm{fm}^3$ cubic lattice with two identical particles.
-The potential strength $C_0$ is set to 1.5, 2.0, 2.5 and 3.0 $\mathrm{MeV}^{-2}$ to generate the samples.
+In order to study the finite volume extrapolation formula for short-range potential, we perform simulations on box sizes $L^3=10^3,11^3,\cdots,30^3~\mathrm{fm}^3$ cubic lattice with two identical particles.
+The potential strength $C_0$ is set to 1.5, 2.0, 2.5, and 3.0 $\mathrm{MeV}^{-2}$ to generate the samples.
 With this setup, we can extract the energy $E_L$ in finite volume by solving Eq.~\eqref{Eq:Schrodinger} for various cases.
-The details of the samples can be found in Ref.~\cite{supp}.
+The details of the samples can be found in the SM.

-The Yukawa potential~\cite{Bubna:2024izx}
+The Yukawa potential,~\cite{Bubna:2024izx}